Set up disaster recovery of on-premises Hyper-V VMs in VMM clouds to Azure

 Tutorials show you the simplest deployment path for a scenario.
 They use default options where possible, and don't show all possible settings and paths.
 For detailed instructions, review the articles in the How-to Guides section of the Site Recovery documentation.

-This is the third tutorial in a series.
-It assumes that you have already completed the tasks in the previous tutorials:
+This tutorial assumes that you already completed the following tutorials:

 Select a replication goal

-In the Azure portal, go to Recovery Services vaults and select the vault.
-We prepared the vault ContosoVMVault in the previous tutorial.
+In the Azure portal, go to Recovery Services vaults and select the ContosoVMVault vault that was created in the Prepare Azure tutorial.

 Confirm deployment planning